 In December 2024, the DHSC issued a Medicine Supply Notification for Novo Nordisk’s Insulatard Penfill 100units/ml 3ml cartridges which are being discontinued.
 It is anticipated there will be no stock by June 2025.

-As an alternative to Insulatard 3ml Penfill, healthcare professionals have been advised that Humulin I KwikPen 100units/ml in 3ml pre-filled pens are available and can support the full increase in demand from April 2025.
+As an alternative to Insulatard 3ml Penfill, healthcare professionals have been advised that Humulin I KwikPen 100units/ml in 3ml pre-filled pens are available and have supported the full increase in demand from April 2025.

 Humulin I 100units/ml 3ml Penfill are also available but can’t support an increase in demand.
 This means that people who have been used to using a reusable pen with Penfill may need to change to using pre-filled disposable pens instead.